 Apart from articles written for the ATA Magazine and the ATA News, I have had some stories picked up by Calgary's Kerby News and a few other publications.
 Additional stories will be added here as they are produced and, hopefully, printed elsewhere.
 Anyway, here is a start.
 The most recent story starts the list and the others follow in chronological order.

-"Off the beaten path with Charley, a roadtrip to Empress, Alberta" will appear in the August 2017 edition of the Kerby News.
+"Off the beaten path with Charley, a roadtrip to Empress, Alberta" appeared in the August 2017 edition of the Kerby News.
 The story tells about visiting vanishing villages in eastern Alberta in company with my miniature pinser dog.

 "You Oughta Be In Pictures" is about my very limited experience as an extra or background actor on some television productions made recently around Calgary.
 This story was included, in a very poorly edited version, in the January, 2017 issue of the Kerby News.